Life is a Great big canvas and you should throw all the paint on it you can. (Danny kaye)

 Cost Of Change

-The message is simple: proactive change can be painful but it is the key to our success and survival in this fast changing world.
+The message is simple: proactive change can be uncomfortable, but it is essential for success and survival in a fast-changing world.

-I leave you with some random pictures taken from the city I reside.
+I leave you with a few random pictures taken from the city I reside in.

 Monday, April 4, 2011